sayed6201/optimizing_ml_pipeline_azure/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
 This dataset contains data about marketing campaigns based on phone calls of a Portuguese banking institution.
-The classification goal is to predict if the client will subscribe a term deposit.
+We seek to predict to predict if the client will subscribe a term deposit.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**